What is Bokashi?

 What to add:

-• Other foods such as cheese, eggs, bread, coffee friends, and tea bags
+- Other foods such as cheese, eggs, bread, coffee grinds, and tea leaves

 What not to add: